Manuel Romero (director)

-Manuel Romeo (September 21, 1891 - October 3, 1954 in Buenos Aires) was an Argentine film director, screenwriter, dramatist and score composer, one of the most important figures of the Golden Age of Argentine cinema.
-He directed and wrote over 50 films between 1931 and 1951 even composing the musical scores for several.
+Manuel Romeo (September 21, 1891 - October 3, 1954 in Buenos Aires) was an Argentine film director, screenwriter, lyricist, and impresario of the revista porteña.
+One of the most influential and prolific directors of the Golden Age of Argentine cinema, he made over 50 films between 1931 and 1951.

-He was a pioneer of Variety Theatre, and one of the few tango lyrical writers that has reached timeless classical success.
+He was a pioneer of local revue, and one of the few tango lyrical writers that has reached timeless classical success.
 When he was a teenager, he began his journalist job in the Magacine Fray Mochoy, and in the newspapers Crítica y Última Hora.

 His first play, "Teatro breve" is from 1919 with the collaboration of Ivo Pelay.
 He wrote 180 more.
 In 1922 the most famous, "El bailarín del cabaret", was staged with the César Ratti's company, where Corsini triunfó (had a success) with "Patotero sentimental".

 In 1923 he travelled to Europe with Luis Bayón Herrera.
 In Paris, where he acted on several plays, he met Carlos Gardel and the idea of filmmaking was born.
 He wrote the plot and songs for "Luces de Buenos Aires", directed by Adelqui Millar.
 It starred Gloria Guzmán, Sofía Bozán, Pedro Quartucci and the Julio De Caro musical group.